 My research program focuses on evidence-based learning techniques.
-This work encompasses multiple strategies and subject domains, including: (1) retrieval practice on facts, paired and triple associates, vocabulary, and other materials; (2) interleaved practice and foreign language learning; (3) spelling instruction with children and adults; and (4) sleep and procedural skills.
+This work encompasses multiple strategies and subject domains, including: (1) retrieval practice on facts, paired and triple associates, vocabulary, and other materials; (2) interleaved practice for foreign language learning and other materials; (3) spelling instruction with children and adults; and (4) sleep and procedural skills.
 Collectively, this work is building a toolbox of techniques that accelerates the efficiency and efficacy of student learning.

 Taking a practice quiz or test, also called retrieval practice, does not just assess memory; it strengthens it.
 My research on retrieval practice—one of the most promising techniques in learning science today—seeks to go beyond the empirical “retrieval practice effect” and investigate its scope, its underlying mechanisms, and its ability to yield transferrable learning.
 This includes work on individual differences in memory ability and retrieval practice (Pan, Pashler, Potter, & Rickard, Journal of Memory and Language, 2015), one of the first quantitative models of retrieval practice effects (Rickard & Pan, Psychonomic Bulletin & Review, 2017), and a comprehensive meta-analytic review of over 40 years (192 experimental comparisons, 67 papers, and > 10,300 subjects) of retrieval practice and transfer research (Pan & Rickard, Psychological Bulletin, 2018).